Hawkeye (miniseries): Emmy Awards campaign

 By April 2022, Marvel Studios and Disney planned to submit Hawkeye in the various limited series categories for the Primetime Emmy Awards, but ultimately submitted the series for Outstanding Comedy Series and related comedy categories.
-Commentators felt this change opened up the possibility for the series to receive a second season.
+Commentators felt this change opened up the possibility for the series to be renewed for a second season.

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The specials go behind the scenes of the MCU films and television series with cast members and additional creatives.
-The special on this series, Assembled: The Making of Hawkeye, featuring Renner, was released on Disney+ on February 9, 2022.
+The special on this series, "The Making of Hawkeye", featuring Renner, was released on Disney+ on February 9, 2022.
 It was originally intended to release on January 19, 2022.

 Spin-off

 A spin-off series starring Alaqua Cox as Maya Lopez / Echo was in early development for Disney+ by March 2021, with Etan Cohen and Emily Cohen set to write and executive produce.
 Echo was later officially announced in November, when Marion Dayre was revealed to be serving as head writer.
 Sydney Freeland and Catriona McKenzie direct the series.
 McClarnon and D'Onofrio reprise their roles from Hawkeye, and are joined by Charlie Cox as Matt Murdock / Daredevil, reprising his role from past MCU media.
 Chaske Spencer, Tantoo Cardinal, Devery Jacobs, Cody Lightning, and Graham Greene also star.
-Echo is scheduled to be released as part of Phase Five.
+The first episode employs flashbacks to help explain Lopez's backstory, including her appearances on Hawkeye, with Renner appearing through archive footage.
+Echo was released simultaneously on Disney+ and Hulu in its entirety on January 9, 2024, as part of Phase Five and under the "Marvel Spotlight" banner.